RaneemWael/Save-The-Village/README.md

    - Run and enjoy!

 2. Windows:
-   - Download the build folder to your computer.
+   - Download game setup .exe file to your computer.
-   - Run the .exe file and enjoy!
+   - Install it and play!

 3. Online:
    - Find it as this link: https://raneemwael.itch.io/save-the-village